Moon, time and I Ching

 Separate one of the 50 rods and leave it aside.
 Group the remaining 49 stems and divide them into two similar groups.
 Place one of them on the right, and the other one on the left.

-The left hand takes one of the stems in the group on the right, and puts it in between the pinky and ring fingers.
-Later, the right hand groups 4 stems in groups on the left side.
-When 4 stems or less are left as rests, put them in between the ring and middle fingers in the left hand.
+The left hand takes one of the stems in the group on the right, and places it in between the pinky and ring fingers.
+Later, the right hand groups 4 stems on the left side until 4 stems or less are left as rests.
+These ones are placed in between the ring and middle fingers in the left hand.

-Similarly, 4-stem groups are separated in the group on the right side, until 4 or less remains as rests.
+Similarly, 4-stem groups are separated on the right side, until 4 or less remain as rests.
 The remanent is placed in between the middle and index fingers in the left hand.

-Count all of the stems in the left hand (3 groups in between fingers).
-Results may be 9 or 5.
+Count all of the stems in the left hand (3 groups in between the fingers).
+The result may be 9 or 5.
 Write it down and place the groups aside.
 This is the first stems' counting.

 Repeat the process since the beginning, two more times.
 During repetitions, each result may equal 8 or 4.